BCColton/week4/README.md

-"# Repo for assignments for PromineoTech"
+"# Repo for week4 assignment"